Colu-platform/colu-node/README.md

 The colu instance returned in the callback function goes through a discovering processes of your active keys using [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) and [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) schemes.

 ## Register a user to 2FA:
+### Register by QR code:
-You can register a user to the Colu 2FA service on your our site with 3 simple steps:
+You can register a user to the Colu 2FA service on your site by QR with 3 simple steps:

 1. Create a registration message: